krismanaya/udacity_data_analyst/project_3/osm_src/readme.md

 ```

 ### Inconsistent postal codes
 I found regular expression to be a challenge and couldn't quite get my handle on it for the postal codes.
-I spent about four hours trying to figure out how to fix them using the regular expression grouping technique.
+I spent about four hours trying to figure out how to fix them using the regular expressions grouping technique.
 I failed, but with coding there is always another way.
 I figured I would use the split method and split the postal codes that have ``"CA"`` or ``"-"`` characters in them :thumbsup:.
 I placed my logic within the ``shape_element()`` function and I used the ``is_post_code()`` function too look for all post codes and if ``"CA"`` or ``"-"``  was inside the inconsistent zip, I split them up and pulled out what I needed.

 ```python